ebenezarchinelo/Phishing-Analysis/README.md

 # Phishing Email Analysis Report
 **Analyzed by:** Chinelo Ebenezar

-## Executiive Summary <a id="executive "></a>
+## Introduction <a id="introduction "></a>
 This project involved a detailed analysis of a suspicious email claiming to originate from Binance with the subject "Binance cybersecurity".
-The email falsely claimed the recipient’s data was exposed in leaks and offered "compensation in Bitcoin."
+The email claimed the recipient’s data was exposed in leaks and offered "compensation in Bitcoin."
 As a SOC analyst, I investigated the email's legitimacy using tools like MXToolbox, VirusTotal, and AbuseIPDB.
 This report documents my methodology, key findings, demonstrating proficiency in email header analysis, threat intelligence tools, and phishing mitigation.

 ## Objective <a id="objective"></a>
 The goal of the analysis was to determine the emails's authenticity by analyzing its headers, IP origins, authentication status, and content.
 I examined email headers, authentication protocols, senders details, and social engineering tactics discovering multible indicators of spoofing.